-The clustering topography defined by the HAPartition MBean on each node is of great importance to system administrators.
-But for most application developers, you are probably more concerned about the cluster architecture from a client application's point of view.
+The clustering topography defined by the JGroups configuration on each node is of great importance to system administrators.
+But for most application developers, the greater concern is probably the cluster architecture from a client application's point of view.
 Two basic clustering architectures are used with JBoss Enterprise Application Platform: client-side interceptors (a.k.a smart proxies or stubs) and external load balancers.
 Which architecture your application will use will depend on what type of client you have.